 Eight amazing facts about Ravana

-We all have grown up celebrating Dusshera by burning effigies of Ravana – symbolising victory of good over evil.
-But do you know that Ravana was a very learned person, so much so that even Lord Rama respected him for his knowledge?
+We all have grown up celebrating Dussehra by burning effigies of Ravana – symbolising victory of good over evil.
+Is it true that Ravana had ten heads or do those heads symbolise something?
+Have you ever wondered why Ravana is considered a very learned person, so much so that even Lord Rama respected him for his knowledge?

 Here are eight such reasons why this ‘demon with ten-heads’ (Dashanana) commanded respect even from his enemies: